Do Go On - 425 - The WWI Christmas Truce

 In every way.

-I was meaning to bring this up with you more profit.
+I was meaning to bring this up with you more privately.

 Well, I wish you luck with the Pavlova.